 The main components of the DT local trigger in the Ф view of a muon chamber.
 The BTIs detect hit alignments within each Superlayer, the TRACOs search for proper matching between SLs and the Trigger Server selects the best two candidates in the chamber and applies a ghost-suppression algorithm.

 The electronics described here is the original design from CMS with which we have been taking data during LHC physics production program called Run 1 (from 2009 to 2013).
 Successive upgrades in the following years are modifying this system and this are described in the DT upgrade pages.

 The LHC was originally designed to achieve 14 TeV in the center of mass and 1034 cm-2 s-1 instantaneous luminosity.
 During Run 1 LHC operated at a reduced energy of 7 TeV and 14 TeV was only achieved during Run 2, after the Long shutdown of 2013-2014.
-The LHC program forsees during its lifetime a series of upgrades that will allow to improve its performance to maximize physics production.
-There are two main upgrades foreseen, one of them that will drive the instantaneous luminosity up to a factor 2 that of nominal design and another one that aims at obtaining up to a factor 10 the integrated luminosity, so called HL-LHC (High Luminosity LHC).
+The LHC accelerator program forsees during its lifetime a series of upgrades that will allow to improve its performance to maximize physics production.
+There are two main upgrades foreseen, one of them that will drive the instantaneous luminosity up to a factor 2 the nominal design and another one that aims at obtaining up to a factor 10 the integrated luminosity, so called HL-LHC (High Luminosity LHC).

 The HL-LHC has been identified as one of Europe’s highest priorities for the next decade in the European Strategy for Particle Physics (CERN Courier July/August 2013 p9) adopted by CERN Council in the special session held in Brussels on 30 May 2013.
 The HL-LHC was also recently selected as one of the 29 landmark projects of the European Strategy Forum on Research Infrastructures (ESFRI) 2016 Roadmap.